torproject/onionbalance/docs/design.md

 # Design Document

-This tool is designed to allow requests to Tor onion service to be directed to multiple back-end Tor instances, thereby increasing availability and reliability.
-The design involves collating the set of introduction points created by one or more independent Tor onion service instances into a single "main" (formelly known as "master") descriptor.
+Onionbalance is designed to allow requests to [Tor Onion Service][] to be directed to multiple back-end Tor instances, thereby increasing availability and reliability.
+The design involves collating the set of introduction points created by one or more independent Onion Service instances into a single "main" descriptor.

 Onionbalance implements a [round-robin][]-like load balancing on top of [Tor Onion Services][].
 A typical Onionbalance deployment will incorporate one